chilli007123/Dissertation/Dissertation_MD_FILE.md

 |      interaction_system_pause | True     | True   | False | 14               |
 |           is_debugger_present | True     | True   | False | 24               |
 |                 sleep_by_ping | True     | True   | False | 14               |
-Table: Results of sandbox evasion with AVET {#tbl:avet}
+Table: Results of sandbox evasion with AVET \label{tab:avet}

 ### Overview of AVET results

 The payload used for the results above was "avetenc_mtrprtrxor_revhttps_win64.exe".
-The results shown in Table @tbl:tempexe are very surprising.
+The results shown in Table \ref{tab:avet} are very surprising.
 On the whole AVET did very well at hiding the file on the computer.
 With about 1/3 of the payloads remaining on the machine after Antivirus was turned on, because of the sandboxing protections that come with Avet this allowed the payloads to go undetectable until they were run.
 However this is where all but one of the payloads failed, with real-time protection doing a great job it was able to remove the payloads before they were able to connect back to the attacker machine.
 The one payload that was able to connect back to the attacker machine was using the 'has_public_desktop' evasion technique.
 This was a positive result but behavioural detection caught onto the payload when using malicious functions on the meterpreter shell like screenshare.
 I believe that this may be due to the nature of the payload that I was using as to why I got this behavioural detection, like mentioned in (LITERATURE REVIEW [DONT KNOW WHAT TO CALL THIS]) Behavioural detection will assess each processes actions and decide whether it is malicious or not.
 Different strains of malware can all be classified under a single behavioural signature as they may utilise the same type of behaviour [@bazrafshan2013survey].
 As meterpreter shells are very well known it is very possible that the functions signature was picked up on and then shut down.
 The results were further reflected in the TotalAV score, with the lowest scoring payload only being detected by 11 Antivirus products, for reference this is 26 less than the best payload score in msfvenom.
 The low detection rates highlight the importance of originality in payload generation.
 With less people aware of AVET, less payloads have been used by and detected by antivirus products, forcing them to use dynamic analysis techniques such as behavioural detection and heuristics to detect the payloads.

 ## Scarecrow results